The organizational structure of RipplAffect

 Robin Mann, Treasurer

 Robin Mann is a retired Certified Public Accountant who worked in public accounting and corporate taxation.
 She volunteers in a financial capacity for the Good Neighbor House (Treasurer) where she has been a volunteer since 2004 and the Kettering Seventh-day Adventist Church (Associate Treasurer).
 She is a Master Gardener Volunteer in Montgomery County and editor of the Miami Valley Hosta Society’s newsletter.
 Robin graduated from Miami University with a Bachelors Degree in Accountancy.
-She has been married to Edward Mann since 1993.
-They live in Kettering Ohio.
+She endeavors to keep accurate, professional, and transparent financial statements for RipplAffect, so that its resources can be used to help the greatest number of people.

 Annie Collins, Secretary